freakboy3742/pyxero/README.md

     $ python setup.py test

-If you find any problems with pyxero, you can log them on [Github Issues](https://github.com/freakboy3742/pyxero/issues).
+If you find any problems with PyXero, you can log them on [Github Issues](https://github.com/freakboy3742/pyxero/issues).
 When reporting problems, it's extremely helpful if you can provide reproduction instructions -- the sequence of calls and/or test data that can be used to reproduce the issue.